peteroupc/peteroupc.github.io/random.md

 Begun on Mar.
 5, 2016; last updated on Oct.
 24, 2018.

-Most apps that use random numbers care about either unpredictability or speed/high quality.
+Most apps that use random numbers care about either unpredictability, speed/high quality, or repeatability.
+This article explains the three kinds of RNGs and gives recommendations on each kind.

 <a id=Introduction_and_Summary></a>
 ## Introduction and Summary